 If you want to get an even better clean, we recommend using a stain-fighting solution, like OxiClean, which is designed to remove grease stains effortlessly.

 For easier application, use the spray bottle version and lightly spritz the solution on the metal eyelets.
-Then, take the old towel and wipe them clean.
+Then, take the old towel and wipe it clean.

 OxiClean can remove grease stains miraculously (buy on Amazon):